KiraaaaLuo/Black-Friday-Return-Prediction_Project/README.md

 <details>
   <summary>Week 5</summary>
   This week, we performed data cleaning.
-Details are listed as followings:
+Details are listed as followings:   <br />
   1.we change the datatype of each column of 5 tables to make sure the datatype of each column are correct.
 </details>